This article is mommy approved by Miriam Slozberg, mother of two.

 8. Look Into Sensory Integration Therapy For Your Child

-If you have not looked into sensory integration therapyOpens in a new tab. for your child, then this can really help them.
+If you have not looked into sensory integration therapy for your child, then this can really help them.
 This type of therapy involves exposing kids to sensory stimulation repetitively so they can become more desensitized in the end to external stimuli which can help reduce the chances of a meltdown.
 This can help kids handle trips to grocery stores and to other places where there are plenty of potential triggers.

 9. Supermarket Social Stories Are Important